srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 When the hosts come online, they typically send a GARP to ensure there is no duplicate IP address in their broadcast domain.
 This enables the locally attached leafs to learn the IP-to-MAC binding and build an ARP entry in the ARP cache table (since the `arp learn-unsolicited` configuration option is set to `true`).
 This, in turn, is advertised as an EVPN Type-2 MAC+IP route for remote leafs to learn this as well and eventually insert the IP-to-MAC binding as an entry in their ARP caches.

-On leaf1, we can confirm that it has learnt the IP-to-MAC binding for host h1 (locally attached) and h3 (attached to remote leaf, leaf4).
+On leaf1, we can confirm that it has learnt the IP-to-MAC binding for server s1 (locally attached) and s3 (attached to remote leaf, leaf4).

 ```srl
 A:leaf1# show arpnd arp-entries interface irb0